Fuechs/Fux/CONTRIBUTING.md

 - For any changes regarding code, please create an issue (or use an existing issue) and describe your changes (to get feedback).
 - For any changes to markdown files, please change the "last updated" date at the top if there is one.
 - Follow the conventions for this project.
+- When you're taking over an issue, assign yourself to it.

 ### Code of Conduct